solvedDev/Item-Generator/README.md

 This generator simplifies the process of adding custom items to Minecraft Bedrock.
 The result of this generator can be part of a normal Minecraft addon and is therefor fully compatible with every Bedrock platform.

 ## How it works
 Visit https://solveddev.github.io/Item-Generator.
 Alternatively, download this repository, navigate to the index.html file and open it in your browser.
 Now select the file to which you want to add a custom item behavior (logical choice: player.json).
 The second file you need to select is a file where you have described your new item behavior.
 To learn the syntax, scroll further down.
-After you have selected both files, click "Parse" and you will get the edited player.json (saved in your "Downloads"-folder as a .zip or .mcpack file).
+After you have selected both files, click "Parse" and you will get the edited player.json (saved in your "Downloads"-folder as a .zip, .mcpack or .mcaddon file).
 The download includes a pack icon and a completely set up manifest.json.
 This means you can just click the downloaded file (if you have chosen the .mcpack download) and quickly test your items while working on them.

 ## The syntax
 The syntax I invented is both simple & logical.
 Below, one can see all at the moment implemented options.
 You can also find examples further down...